Insolvency Disputes (Bankruptcy)

 You can avoid losing your home by selling your beneficial interest in the property (the value of your share of the property less any loans and/or mortgages) to your spouse or another family member.

-Our Bankruptcy Solicitors can advise you on keeping your home if you become bankrupt.
+Our Bankruptcy Solicitors in Coventry and Warwickshire can advise you on keeping your home if you become bankrupt.
 It is important, however, that you contact us immediately so we can best assess your situation and advise on the options open to you.

 Why choose us?